hello2sangyun/Dovie/replit.md

   - Centered circular loading spinner as the primary visual element
   - Maintained loading message and progress indicators below the spinner
   - Enhanced visual hierarchy with logo-free minimal design approach
+- June 20, 2025: Optimized chat bubble design for maximum message density:
+  - Reduced overall message spacing from space-y-3 to space-y-1 between messages
+  - Minimized message bubble padding from py-1 to py-0.5 for more compact appearance
+  - Compressed voice message components with smaller padding and spacing
+  - Reduced reply message padding and security notice margins
+  - Enhanced message container margins from mb-2 to mb-1 for tighter layout
+  - Users can now view significantly more messages on screen simultaneously

 ## User Preferences